 - a.
 All students are expected to participate in classroom-based learning. - b.
 Remote learning will be provided to students with medical needs that prevent their attendance at school. - c.
 Online Learning is available to students who choose to learn from home and whose family is prepared to commit student and family time, energy and resources on a daily basis to a new learning platform. - d.
 SRPSD has a contingency plan to transition to remote learning should the division be directed to suspend classes - i.
 All students will be expected to engage in ongoing learning and outcome achievement. - ii.
 Saskatchewan Curriculum will be delivered during remote learning. - iii.
 Schools will standardize regarding each schools' choice of remote learning and communication platforms to provide consistency for families (SeeSaw in Early Years and rest of school uses either the Google Suite (Google Classroom, Google Meet, etc.) or the Microsoft Suite (Microsoft Teams and related). - iv.
 Multiple modes of delivery and pedagogical strategies will be implemented to meet the learning needs of students, along with, the requirements to access resources (i.e. online, paper, etc.). - v.
-Specialized therapies, professional assessments and unique transitions that can't be provided virtually may be provided face-to-face.
+Specialized therapies, professional assessments and unique transitions that can't be provided virtually may be provided face-to-face. - e.
+We will emphasize the importance of proper personal hygiene practices. - f.

-- vi.
-Teachers shall not be responsible for the planning of both classroom-based and remote learning programming.
-However, teachers will have a responsibility for students on short-term absences as outlined later in the document. - e.
-All staff will report to their assigned work site. - i.
-Individuals with particular needs will collaborate with their supervisorand division personnel in the accommodation process. - f.
-We will emphasize the importance of proper personal hygiene practices. - g.
 To limit physical contact: - i.
-Each school team and workplace shall consult the Re-Open Saskatchewan Primary and Secondary Educational Institution Guidelines and the government's Safe Schools Plan and review their procedures and operations in order to make any necessary adjustments to minimize physical contact between individuals throughout the day. - ii.
-Each school team shall review processes and procedures to arrange for: - Teacher and class cohorting, with a focus on cohorting teachers to a limited number of students and keeping students in one cohort as much as possible. - In elementary school settings, students' cohorts will be the classroom. - In high school settings where cohorting is more complex, schools are encouraged to find creative solutions to move students in cohorts where possible and this will include the potential for alternative timetables. - Staggered times whenever possible for start and end times and for recess, lunch or breaks. - Teachers will arrange their learning environments for front facing instruction as directed by the Chief Medical Health Officer and any exceptions need the approval of Public Health.
+Each school team and workplace shall consult the Re-Open Saskatchewan Primary and Secondary Educational Institution Guidelines and the government's Safe Schools Plan and review their procedures and operations in order to make any necessary adjustments to minimize physical contact between individuals throughout the day.

+- ii.
+Each school team shall review processes and procedures to arrange for: - Teacher and class cohorting, with a focus on cohorting teachers to a limited number of students and keeping students in one cohort as much as possible. - In elementary school settings, students' cohorts will be the classroom. - In high school settings where cohorting is more complex, schools are encouraged to find creative solutions to move students in cohorts where possible and this will include the potential for alternative timetables. - Staggered times whenever possible for start and end times and for recess, lunch or breaks. - iii.
+Teachers will arrange their learning environments for front facing instruction as directed by the Chief Medical Health Officer and any exceptions need the approval of Public Health.
 The following are situations where front-facing instruction have been deemed as exemptions by Public Health, taking into consideration that all other safety conditions are in place (e.g., physical distancing, cohorts of students, etc.): - Physical education - Science labs - Early years play-based environment - Group instruction, such as guided reading - Student supports and interventions done in groups